Oliver Klitten

-Oliver Augustus Sparre Klitten (born 1 May 2000) is a Danish professional footballer who plays as a left winger for FC Helsingør, on loan from AaB.
+Oliver Augustus Sparre Klitten (born 1 May 2000) is a Danish professional footballer who plays as a left winger for Hobro IK.

 Club career

 AaB

 Klitten had his first experience AaB's first-team squad on 29 April 2018, where he was on the bench against FC Midtjylland in the Danish Superliga.
 In January 2019, Klitten was a part of first team squad, that went to Turkey on a training camp.
 On 26 April 2019, he made his debut for AaB, coming off the bench with two minutes remaining against Hobro IK.

 Klitten and his twin brother, Lukas, were promoted to the first team squad for the 2019–20 season.

 Loan spells

 On 1 October 2020, Klitten was loaned out to Norwegian club FK Haugesund until the end of 2021.
 However, after only 92 minutes of playing time spread over 5 matches, the loan deal was terminated on 31 December 2020 and Klitten returned to AaB.

 In order to gain playing time, Klitten was loaned out to Danish 1st Division club Hobro IK on 22 July 2021, for the 2021–22 season.
 After returning from Hobro, Klitten was once again loaned out; this time to FC Helsingør until the end of the 2022-23 season, where his contract with AaB also would expire.